-One of our volunteer befrienders, Jennifer Learmonth, recently spoke at our AGM to share her experience of being a volunteer befriender.
-Here's what she said:
+One of our volunteer befrienders, Jennifer Learmonth, shares experience of being a volunteer befriender:

 "I began befriending just over a year ago.
 I had worked for a private company previously where the focus on money and selling had driven me to want to fulfil my dream of working in a more person focused job.
 Seeing the opportunity to become a volunteer befriender and get to know someone isolated by their disability seemed like the ideal chance to challenge myself and achieve the more rewarding post I was after.